Application for a Visa

 - Absence of other grounds for refusal (residence prohibition, tendering by a Schengen State etc.)

 In general, all types of visas are issued by representation authoritiesGerman text abroad or, in strictly exceptional cases, by some border inspection posts or, in the case of a legitimate visa extension, by the federal police headquarters [Landespolizeidirektionen].
-A new visa can be issued by the competent representation authority or a border inspection post within the scope of legal provisions if all preconditions for the issuance of visas are still met.

 The responsibility for issuing Schengen visas lies with the representation authority of the country in which the visa applicant's main travel destination is located.
 If there are several main travel destinations (e.g. in case of round trips), this responsibility lies with the representation authority of the country in whose territory, with regard to the duration and the purpose of the trip, the principal destination is located.
 If a main travel destination cannot be determined, the first Schengen state entered by the traveller is responsible.